aniljava/leela-variations/README.md

 done in next move but provides a close picture of moves to come.

 # Running the program (Tested in Ubuntu/Linux)
-1. Install dependencies : `# pip install gomill`
-2. If new version of Leela is available (9.0 is included in `leela-binary` folder , download the binary and replace contents of `leela-binary` folder.
+1. If new version of Leela is available (9.0 is included in `leela-binary` folder , download the binary and replace contents of `leela-binary` folder.
 Make edit main script `leela-variation` to change the name of binary file.
-3. Execute scrupt as `./leela-variations <source.sgf> <destination.sgf>`
+2. Execute scrupt as `./leela-variations <source.sgf> <destination.sgf>`

 Takes a while to complete the playout producting destination.sgf with variations along the way.